1824 United States presidential election in Indiana: Adams

 Adams was nominated by the Democratic-Republicans in the Massachusetts General Court and received a majority of newspaper endorsements in Indiana.
 A list of electors pledged to him was announced by his allies in April and distributed through the press.
 The candidate's personal integrity, high moral character, sobriety, and abstention from dueling were all in his favor, and for a time he was seen as the leading rival to Clay for Indiana's electoral votes.
 Adams's religious convictions were an issue, with supporters affirming his reverence for the Bible and Christian teachings.
 Quakers and other opponents of slavery supported Adams as the only Northerner and non-slaveholder still in the race on Election Day.
 His opponents attacked Adams's past ties to the Federalist Party, his alleged elitism, and his votes against territorial acquisition and federal aid for regional economic development while a member of the Senate.

 Others

-Hoosier diarist Calvin Fletcher recorded that in addition to Adams, Clay, and Jackson, William H. Crawford, John C. Calhoun, and DeWitt Clinton were discussed as potential presidential candidates during the fall of 1823.
+Calvin Fletcher recorded that in addition to Adams, Clay, and Jackson, William H. Crawford, John C. Calhoun, and DeWitt Clinton were discussed as potential presidential candidates during the fall of 1823.
 Crawford's candidacy was irreparably damaged when he received the endorsement of the Democratic-Republican congressional nominating caucus in February 1824.
 The caucus nomination tarred Crawford as the candidate of the unpopular Eastern political establishment; before summer he had effectively dropped out of the race in Indiana, having failed to attract significant support.
 Clinton's failure to win legislative approval for a bill to elect New York's electors by popular vote effectively ended his candidacy in February.
 Around this time, Calhoun also withdrew from the race in order to seek the vice presidency on both the Adams and Jackson tickets.
 These developments left Adams, Clay, and Jackson as the only remaining candidates in Indiana.